 In current times it is understood that we are all busy and cannot babysit the phone, so an apology is not needed.
-Also, today’s callers are more skeptical than ever and will assume insincerity in hearing “sorry” or “your call is important”.
-(Really?
-You think every call is important?
-I don’t believe you.)
-A stronger position might be getting right to the point, telling the caller what to do such as, “Please leave a message.”
+Also, today’s callers can be skeptical when they hear “sorry” or “your call is important”.
+A stronger position is to get right to the point, telling the caller what to do such as, “Please leave a message.”

-I don’t ask for your number, because today voice mail is so much more.
-We don’t have time to talk, so I expect the caller to say why he/she is calling.
-If they desire further correspondence, they will volunteer an email address or phone number.
+It’s perfectly fair to expect the caller to say why he/she is calling.
+If further correspondence is desired, they will volunteer an email address or phone number.

 Please do NOT say: